amitlzkpa/profile/rants/questioning-type-safety.md

 Now, I'll admit this example is a bit far-fetched, but it's in an effort to raise a question – would it have been easier to implement local, in-context type checks for the function instead of imposing a system-wide type library?
 After all, regardless of the approach, test cases and system-wide changes will need updates.
 And let's face it, how many of us really start by inspecting every type in a codebase when we dive into a new project?

-## Conclusion
+## Conclusion: Resistant to Change?

 Well, there you have it – my tech ponderings of the day.
-Is type safety like those trusty training wheels, or do we sometimes need to take them off and embrace the freedom of coding without them?
+We know about the trusty training wheels, but have you ever thought of [balance bikes](https://en.wikipedia.org/wiki/Balance_bike)?
 That's my rant for the day and hope it was spicy enough for you to retort ;)